MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 ## Why do we use it ?

 - Automates infrastructure provisioning and configuration
-- Ensures consistency accross different environments
+- Ensures consistency across different environments
 - Enables scalability and flexibility
 - Provides version control for infrastructure definitions
 - Reduces chances of human error